plotly/dash-vtk/docs/REFERENCES.md

   - color: [1,1,1],

 Keyword arguments:

 - children (list of a list of or a singular dash component, string or numbers | a list of or a singular dash component, string or number; optional)

-- id (string; optional): The ID used to identify this component.
+- id (string; optional):
+    The ID used to identify this component.

+- colorDataRange (list of numbers | string; default 'auto'):
+    Data range use for the colorMap.

+- colorMapPreset (string; default 'erdc_rainbow_bright'):
+    Preset name for the lookup table color map.

-- mapper (dict; optional): Properties to set to the mapper
+- mapper (dict; optional):
+    Properties to set to the mapper.

-- volume (dict; optional): Properties to set to the volume
+- property (dict; optional):
+    Properties to set to the volume.property.

-- property (dict; optional): Properties to set to the volume.property
+- volume (dict; optional):
+    Properties to set to the volume.
-- colorMapPreset (string; default 'erdc_rainbow_bright'): Preset name for the lookup table color map
-- colorDataRange (list of numbers | string; default 'auto'): Data range use for the colorMap

 [Back to menu](#components-reference)